 50 Most popular French girl names in 2000:

-Something else to keep in mind is that baby girl names in French are going to have a different pronunciation than in English.
+Something else to keep in mind is that French baby girl names are going to have a different pronunciation than in English.
 The speech sounds aren’t the same at all, so even a popular American name like Julie just sounds more sophisticated and cool in French, like my whole Diane story from the intro of this post.

 Popular French girl names and meanings